-The final two characteristics of a godly woman embody every woman of God in the most important ways.
-First, a godly woman must possess a spirit of thanksgiving.
+A godly woman must always possess a spirit of thanksgiving.
 She is grateful and strives to count her blessings in every situation.

 “Rejoice always, pray without ceasing, in everything give thanks; for this is the will of God in Christ Jesus for you” (I Thessalonians 5:16-18) has become her mantra.

 Thanksgiving comes naturally when our lives are smooth, but becomes a challenge during difficulty.
-For encouragement in this area, I recommend reading One Thousand Gifts by Ann Voskamp.
-It offers a life-changing perspective on thanksgiving.
+For encouragement in this area, read How to Grow Spiritually When You Don’t Feel Close to God.

 12. A Godly woman loves God first

-There are so many wonderful responsibilities and roles for women to focus on, and it can sometimes seem overwhelming.
+There are so many wonderful responsibilities and roles for women to focus on, and it can sometimes seem like we’re being pulled in a hundred different directions.
 But we must nurture our relationship with God above all else.

 We must be like Mary and “choose the good part” when she sat at the feet of Jesus in Luke 10:42.
 As mothers, wives and servants we can become too busy.
-We must not neglect sitting at the feet of Jesus.
+But please, friend – take time to sit at His feet.